MohammedZahid3/Mobile-Price-Range-Prediction-Capstone-Project/README.md

 # Target Variable :
 - **`Price_range:`**  This is the target variable with value of 0(low cost), 1(medium cost),2(high cost) and 3(very high cost).

+# Conclusion :-
+**We began by gaining an understanding of the data, performing data wrangling, and conducting basic exploratory data analysis.
+During this phase, we identified relationships and trends between the price range and other independent variables..**

 # Algorithms used for ML model implementation :-
 - `Logistic Regression`
 - `Random Forest`